 Christiansburg, Montgomery County, Virginia.

-The object of the Corporation is as stated in its Charter, to provide recreation facilities for the stockholders of this
+The object of the Corporation is to provide recreation facilities for the stockholders of this club.

 SECTION 1.
 The affairs of this Corporation shall be managed by a Board of Directors consisting of eight elected